seamusgould/seamusgould/README.md

 ## Facts about me
 - ⚡ Fun fact: I was just a few classes away from triple majoring in economics, mathematics and computer science!
+- 🎵 I am a clarinet player, though a bit out of practice 🎼 😃.

-- ♟️I am a massive, self taught, chess geek as well 🤓.
+- ♟️ I am a massive, self taught, chess geek as well 🤓, winning junior tournaments and competing in opens.

 <br/>